YanzhangWang/ELEC330_Butterfly/Multimedia/readme.txt

-Some files were too big to add to this GitHub Repository, as they were larger than 25 MB.
+Some files (screencasts) were too big to add to this GitHub Repository, as they were larger than 25 MB.

 As a work-around, a Google Drive Folder was setup to include the missing files and allow for quick playback: